 Future Scope & Growth

+To ease the debate of which is better CSE or CSE with specialisation in AI, let’s look at the future growth aspects.
 AI is constantly influencing businesses and people on a huge scale, making it an indispensable part of the modern age.
-Companies are making a conscious effort to adapt to the changes introduced with the advancements in AI technology.
+Companies are making a conscious effort to adapt to the changes introduced by the advancements in AI technology.

-- The forefront of the future: Understanding the way Artificial Intelligence functions and how it can be implemented in industry roles is an important first step towards integrating to the changing technological landscape.
+- The forefront of the future: Understanding the way Artificial Intelligence functions and how it can be implemented in industry roles is an important first step towards integrating into the changing technological landscape.

 Coursework and Subject Matter